 In compliance with the requirements set by the Michigan Association of Non-Public Schools and the Michigan Merit Curriculum, Sacred Heart Academy requires the following credits for graduation.
 One credit is one full year of successful work in a course or subject.
 Minimum of 24 Credits

 Religion 4 Credits

 English 4 Credits

 Mathematics 4 Credit

 Science 3 Credits

 Social Studies 3 Credits

 World Language 2 Credits

 Phys.
+Ed 0.5 Credit

-Ed/Health 1 Credit
+Health 0.5 Credit

 Visual, Performing, Applied Arts 1 Credit

 Communications 0.5 Credit

 Financial Algebra 0.5 Credit

-Statistics (beginning with class of 2022) 0.5 Credit
+Statistics 0.5 Credit

 Online Experience 0.5 Credit

 Electives 1.5 Credits

-\Students may waive the one semester of the required Physical Education requirement by successfully completing three Sacred Heart Academy athletic seasons during their high school career.
+Students may waive the one semester of the mandatory Physical Education requirement by successfully completing three Sacred Heart Academy athletic seasons during their high school career.
 Credit for physical education will be listed on the student's transcript, but a grade for this course will not be factored into the student's GPA.

-\\Students may obtain credit for the 20 hours of an online experience requirement in various ways.
-Certain technical education classes will fulfill this requirement as well as any high school online courses.
-Beginning in the 2018-19 school year, Communications will also fulfull the online experience requirement.
-Counselor approval is required for any additional courses to be approved for this credit requirement.
+Students may obtain credit for the 20 hours of an online experience requirement in various ways.
+Certain technical education classes will fulfill this requirement as well as Communications or any high school online courses.
+Academic advisor or principal approval is required for any additional courses to be approved for this credit requirement.